Brain Function

 Another found that measures of independence such as walking, eating and dressing were improved in those taking the supplement and six out of seven saw improvement in memory, understanding and communication abilities.

 A study of 30 postmenopausal women found those taking Lion’s Mane, but not those taking placebo, were less anxious and depressed, had improved concentration, and felt better about life.
+The researchers concluded that Lion's Mane is an excellent nootropic for boosting focus.

 Lion's Mane does grow in North America, but you are only likely to find it in some specialty stores.
 You could go foraging for it in hardwood forests, but the easiest way is to grow them at home in kits you can buy.

 There's no guarantee you'll live to 103, but it's sweet and meaty, with a taste similar to lobster, so it's well worth seeking out.
-If it's not to your taste you can always take it as a supplement.
+If it's not to your taste, you can always take it as a supplement.

 Best regards,